neirocca sound-first music theory

 • VIm = A minor

-All three share a sense of rest, but with different shades.
-C is bright and open; Em has a slight shadow; Am is more introspective.
-Composers use these interchangeably to add colour while staying “at home.”
+All three share a sense of rest, but in different shades.
+C is bright and open, Em carries a slight shadow, and Am is more introspective.
+Composers swap between them to add color while staying at home.

 Subdominant (SD) — The “Departure” Feeling